ministryofjustice/operations-engineering-runbooks/source/documentation/internal/team/ways-of-working.html.erb.md

 ---
 owner_slack: "#operations-engineering-alerts"
 title: Ways of Working
-last_reviewed_on: 2024-01-02
+last_reviewed_on: 2024-01-05
 review_in: 3 months
 ---

 # Ways of Working

-This document serves as our collaborative playbook, providing clear guidelines and standardised processes for 'how we work' together.
+This document serves as our collaborative play-book, providing clear guidelines and standardised processes for 'how we work' together.
 It ensures consistency, clarity, and efficiency in our daily tasks, fostering a harmonious team culture.
 By referring to this document, we align ourselves toward common goals, resolve conflicts, and adapt to changing needs.
 It's not just a set of rules; it's a tool for continuous improvement, helping us evolve and excel as a team.